Research degrees

 Our research: The School of Food Science and Nutrition is globally renowned for the quality of its research, and the funding it attracts, meaning we’re able to invest in world-class facilities and academic staff who are actively engaged in cutting-edge research.
 The results of the 2021 Research Excellence Framework (REF2021) show that 91% of the University of Leeds’s Food Science and Nutrition’s research submitted was rated as either ‘world-leading’ or ‘internationally excellent’.

 A strong networks of support: The Leeds Doctoral College connects our whole researcher community and put you in touch with the services, guidance and opportunities you need.
-From day one, you’ll benefit from a strong support network in the School of Food Science and Nutrition to guide you through your research degree.
+From day one, you’ll benefit from a strong support network to guide you through your research degree.

 Professional skills development: We think of the whole picture at Leeds.
 That’s why we offer a range of workshops and courses that'll enhance your skillset further and transfer into your professional career.